29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

-Of course, you probably should not start an intense kickboxing class or run a marathon the first time you put on your running shoes.
-That would most likely not be safe.
-And it probably would not end well.
+Of course, you should probably not start an intense kickboxing class or run a marathon the first time you put on your running shoes.
+That would most likely not be safe, and it probably would not end well.

 We all have our limitations.
 Of course, I’m not overweight because of fibromyalgia alone, but I feel it has played a huge role in my inactivity levels.

-I’ve done some research to see specifically what I could do to keep moving in a safe and comfortable way, despite my fibromyalgia symptoms.
+I’ve done some research to see specifically what I could do to keep moving in a safe and comfortable way despite my fibromyalgia symptoms.

 1- These boots are made for walking!